nandan-natesan/Geometric_Calculator/README.md

 - **Rotated Rectangles**:
   - Rotated rectangles are supported, but calculations may fail if points are not input correctly to form a valid rectangle.
-  - The same applies for all inputs; improper definitions may lead to errors.
+  - The same applies for all inputs; improper definitions may lead to errors, as it does not check for validity of shape.

 ## Challenges Faced During the Project